Italy mourns its virus dead at end of fateful month

-Italy marked a minute of silence and flew flags at half mast on Tuesday to mourn the 11,591 people who have died from the coronavirus pandemic that has drastically altered life in the Mediterranean country.
-The nation of 60 million people has recorded nearly a third of all fatalities caused by the disease around the world.
+Italy marked a minute of silence and flew flags at half mast Tuesday to mourn the 11,591 people who have died from the coronavirus pandemic that has dramatically altered life in the Mediterranean country.
+The nation of 60 million people has recorded nearly a third of all fatalities caused by COVID-19 across the world.

 The day of mourning marks a month in which Italy saw more deaths from a single disaster than at any time since World War II.
-It was first detected in Italy near the northern city of Milan in late February.
+It was first detected in Italy near the northern financial hub Milan in late February before spreading and overwhelming hospitals with critically ill patients.

+Italy now has nearly 4,000 people receiving intensive care treatment for COVID-19.
+The virus "is an injury that hurt the whole country," Rome mayor Virginia Raggi said after a priest read a prayer for the dead and the nation observed a minute's silence.

 Italy reported 812 deaths on Monday.
 Its single day record was 969 on Friday -- the highest daily toll recorded anywhere in the world..